 3. Or opt for something softer

 We love leather for all kinds of reasons – it always looks fantastic, it improves with age and it’s a great family-friendly choice.
-But if your quest for rustic living room ideas tends towards the softer side, know that you can enjoy classic sofa style in rich warm tones without investing in a leather sofa.
+But if your quest for brown living room ideas tends towards the softer side, know that you can enjoy classic sofa style in rich warm tones without investing in a leather sofa.

 Instead, opt for what we like to think of as the fabric versions of leather – fabric that offers the same feeling of luxury, warmth and authenticity, like textured velvets and chenilles, and even corduroy.